-The Omuli Primary School first opened its doors on October 8th, 1936.
-Located in the small village of Omuli in Northern Latvia, near the Estonian border, the school was commissioned by then-president K. Ulmanis.
-Throughout the decades the number of students who attended slowly dwindled, with older students being transferred to other nearby schools.
+Omuli Primary School welcomed its first students on October 8th, 1936.
+Situated in the quaint village of Omuli in Northern Latvia, near the Estonian border, the school was commissioned by then-president K. Ulmanis.
+Over the years, the student population gradually decreased, leading to the transfer of older students to nearby schools.

-After 85 years, it is planning to transform the structure and its surrounding property into a multi-purpose complex with the primary attraction being a museum for horses.
-The museum will inform visitors about the nature and history of local horse breeds as well as offer hands-on workshops such as making your horseshoe and other small crafts.
+After 85 years, the school is embarking on a transformational journey, aiming to create a multi-purpose complex with a central focus on a museum dedicated to horses.
+This unique museum will educate visitors about the nature and history of local horse breeds while offering engaging hands-on workshops, including horseshoe crafting and various small crafts.

-The Latvian breed was developed in Latvia from the beginning of the 20th century up to 1952 by crossing the native horses with west European harness and harness-saddle breeds.
-Latvian horses are elegant and warm; thus, they are more suitable for
+The Latvian horse breed, developed from the early 20th century until 1952, resulted from crossing native horses with West European harness and harness-saddle breeds.
+Known for their elegance and warm temperament, Latvian horses are more suited for equestrian activities rather than horse racing.

-There are two studios in the whole museum.
-Studio A can be divided into three parts by using movable partitions.
-And Studio B is a very large workshop area for the artists and the museum visitors.
+The museum features two studios.
+Studio A can be divided into three sections using movable partitions, while Studio B provides ample workshop space for both artists and museum visitors.

 Artists Workshop